nekrutnikolai/mysite/content/cv.md

 **Photography & Cinematography**

-* Taking pictures on a DSLR and mirrorless digital camera
+* Taking pictures with a digital camera
-* Taking films with a drone
+* Filming with a drone
 * Editing photos and videos

 **Flying remote controlled planes and FPV drones**